-- Investment instruments used by the external fund managers are subject to fluctuation in capital movements and exposed to interest rate risk.
-In order to minimise these risks, capital preservation is set as the primary objective and pursuit of investment performance should be commensurate with this objective. - Additionally the following risk control guidelines are set for each fund as part of the fund management agreement to control market risk : - (a) Maximum weighted average duration of the fund; - (b) Maximum permitted exposure to gilts/bonds; - (c) Maximum maturity of any instrument.
+• Investment instruments used by the external fund managers are subject to fluctuation in capital movements and exposed to interest rate risk.
+In order to minimise these risks, capital preservation is set as the primary objective and pursuit of investment performance should be commensurate with this objective.

+- Additionally, should the Council have segregated fund management arrangements, then risk control guidelines will be set for each fund management agreement to control market risk: - (a) Maximum weighted average duration of the fund; - (b) Maximum permitted exposure to gilts/bonds; - (c) Maximum maturity of any instrument.